A quick overview below of your rights, as a partner, to attend an antenatal appointment when your partner is pregnant.

 Under the rules your employer is entitled to request documentary evidence of an appointment and you should provide a written declaration stating:

 - The qualifying relationship that you have with the pregnant woman or expected child.

 - That the purpose of taking the time off is specifically to attend an antenatal appointment.

 - The appointment has been made on the advice of a registered medical practitioner, midwife or nurse.

 - The date and time of the appointment.

-If you are not sure about your rights when you partner is pregnant, you can download the HR Solver App for more information and guidance and even chat to our HR Gurus who can answer your questions.
+If you are not sure about your rights when you partner is pregnant, you can download the HR Solver App for more information and guidance and chat to our HR experts who can answer your questions.

 #antenatalappointment #fathersrights #paterentalrights #paternityrights #hrsolver #pregnancy #pregnantwife